 When a player discards a card, they may replace it with one of the opponent's cards.
-In such an event, the opponent hands the specified card over to the other player and draws a new card.
+In such an event, the opponent hands the specified card over to the other player.
 This is known as yanking.
 If a player wishes to yank a card, they must discard a card that is lower in value than the card to be yanked.